-Nature Canada’s 2014 Annual General Meeting will be held on Friday September 26, 2014 beginning at 11:30 AM Eastern time.
-The Meeting will be held at the Royal York Hotel, 100 Front Street West, Toronto, Ontario.
+Nature Canada’s 2014 Annual General Meeting was held on Friday September 26, 2014 beginning at 11:30 AM Eastern time.
+The Meeting was held at the Royal York Hotel, 100 Front Street West, Toronto, Ontario.

-This is your opportunity to receive a report on Nature Canada’s successes in conserving nature in the past year, review the audited financial statements, appoint the auditor for fiscal 2014-15 and vote on the slate of Nature Canada’s Board of Directors.
+Nature Canada’s Annual General Meeting is an opportunity to receive a report on Nature Canada’s successes in conserving nature in the past year, review the audited financial statements, appoint the auditor for fiscal 2014-15 and vote on the slate of Nature Canada’s Board of Directors.

 Nature Canada provides, through the use of proxy votes, the options for members unable to travel or for those concerned about the cost of travel or its effects on our environment to participate without these concerns.